-Fanny was born in 1787, to John and Abigail Howe Young in Hopkinton, Massachusetts, Fanny was an older sister of Brigham Young (b.
-1801), future President of The Church of Jesus Christ of Latter-day Saints.
+Fanny was born in 1787, to John and Abigail Howe Young in Hopkinton, Massachusetts.
+Fanny was an older sister of Brigham Young.

 Fanny married Roswell Murry in 1832 and while he refused to join the Church, Fanny was baptized later that year.
 The Murrys moved to Kirtland, Ohio, and then to Missouri, and finally Nauvoo, Illinois, where Roswell died in 1839, leaving Fanny a single woman.